For all your employment answers, simply follow our guide below:

 - Work hours: an employee may not work more than 45 hours a week or more than 8 hours (if a week is 6 days long) or 9 hours a day (if a week is 5 days long).

 - Overtime: only by agreement.
-An employee may not work more than 12 hours’ overtime per day or 10 hours’ overtime per week.
-An employer must pay an employee 1.5 times his/her daily wage for overtime worked, or give him/her time off instead of payment, or both.
+An employee may not work more than 10 hours’ overtime per week and the agreed upon overtime may also not cause the employee to work more than 12 hours per day.
+An employer must pay an employee 1.5 times his/her daily wage for overtime worked or give him/her time off instead of payment.
 An employee who usually do not work on a Sunday is entitled to twice his/her daily wage.

 - Lunch: an employee must be given a 60-minute break after 5 continuous hours of work; however, this may be reduced to a 30-minute break by agreement or be taken away if an employee works less than 6 hours a day.